 Click - Click on an element in the page

-Type - Input text to a text field in the page
+Input Text - Input text to a text field in the page surrounded by curly braces.
+An example would be Input {{test@gmail.com}} into the email field

-• type (str)
+• (str) text to input

 Scroll Down - Scroll down on the page

-• Optional (str) what component to scroll on
+• (str) component to scroll on

 Scroll Up - Scroll up on the page